Peakboard/peakboard.github.io/content/_administration/en-user-administration.md

 ### Manage Visualizations
 This item specifies whether a user with this user group may activate, deactivate, deploy or delete visualizations.

-### Pair With PBIO
-A user with this user group can link the box to a Peakboard.io account.
-Such a link is mandatory if a visualization uses a Peakboard.io feature.

 ### Push Data
 If you want to manipulate variables of an active visualization by http-push, the user under whose context the push is sent needs this privilege.